boldingd/EclipsePhaseContent/HumbleBeginnings.md

 Conversely, some members are designated as *antisocial*; this is often done as a temporary measure in response to minor crime, or sometimes in response to consistent, minor antisocial behavior.
 Antisocial members *loose* access to some technologies or blueprints, and may suffer other minor disciplinary actions as well.
-(Of course, labelling a member as antisocial is not the extent of the Skyward justice system; their Civil Peace and Justice working-groups have access to many of the tools and remedies that other justice-systems do.)
+(Of course, labelling a member as antisocial is not the extent of the Skyward justice system; their Civil Peace and Justice working-groups have access to many of the tools and remedies that other justice systems do.)

 ### The Justice System